ericoporto/ags-manual-wiki/DrawingSurface.md

     DrawingSurface.DrawRectangle(int x1, int y1, int x2, int y2)

-Draws a filled rectangle in the current colour with its top-left corner at (x1,y1) and its bottom right corner at (x2, y2)
+Draws a filled rectangle in the current color with its top-left corner at (x1,y1) and its bottom right corner at (x2, y2)

 **NOTE:** The X and Y co-ordinates given are ROOM co-ordinates, not